Sophie Monk

-Monk was the winner of the fourth season of The Celebrity Apprentice Australia in 2015, and in 2016, she was a judge on Australia's Got Talent.
+On reality television, Monk was the winner of the fourth season of The Celebrity Apprentice Australia in 2015, and in 2016, she was a judge on Australia's Got Talent.
 In 2017, she starred on the third season of The Bachelorette Australia, and the following year, she became the host of Love Island Australia.
-In 2021, Monk began hosting Beauty and the Geek Australia.
+In 2021, Monk hosted Beauty and the Geek Australia and became a panelist on The Hundred with Andy Lee.

 Early life

 Sophie Monk was born in London, England to an English father and an Australian mother.
 In 1982 her parents moved to Australia's Gold Coast in Queensland when she was two years old.
-She attended Helensvale Primary School, St Hilda's, Somerset College, A. B. Paterson College and MacGregor State High School, where she graduated as school captain in 1997.
+She attended Helensvale Primary School, St Hilda's, Somerset College, A.B.
+Paterson College and MacGregor State High School, where she graduated as school captain in 1997.
 She was trained in classical opera growing up.
 Following graduation, Monk worked as a Marilyn Monroe impersonator at Warner Bros.
 Movie World on the Gold Coast.

 Music career

 Bardot

-Monk's professional music career began in 1999 when she responded to an advertisement at the recommendation of her mother which requested girls with vocal and dance experience.
-The advertisement was for an Australian reality television series, Popstars, a TV talent show which aimed to create a successful new girl group.
+Monk's professional music career began in 1999 when she responded to an advertisement for the first Australian season of Popstars, a reality television series which aimed to create a successful new girl group.
 In one audition, she performed a rendition of Marilyn Monroe's famous "Happy Birthday, Mr. President", working on her previous experience as a Monroe impersonator.
-After numerous rounds of singing and dancing workshops, Monk was selected as a member of the group, which was named Bardot.
+After several elimination rounds, Monk was selected as a member of the group, which was named Bardot.

-Bardot became the first Australian act to debut at the No. 1 position with both its debut single, "Poison", and self-titled debut album.
-Further singles "I Should've Never Let You Go" and "These Days" followed and in August, the group embarked on its first national tour.
-Bardot performed at the 2000 ARIA Awards at which they were nominated in three categories.
-In July 2001, the group released "ASAP", the first single from their second album.
-Bardot now had more control over their music and image.
-The single peaked Top 5, as did follow-up single, "I Need Somebody", their most successful single since "Poison".
-The second album, Play It Like That debuted at No. 16, achieving gold status.
-Monk co-wrote the album track "Feel Right" with bandmate Sally Polihronas.
-In 2002, final single, "Love Will Find A Way" completed Bardot's string of consecutive Top 20 hits and the group embarked on its second national tour.
-In May, the group disbanded.
+The program aired in early 2000 and became a massive ratings success.
+Bardot became the first Australian act to debut at number one with both its debut single, "Poison", and self-titled debut album.
+Further singles "I Should've Never Let You Go", "These Days", "ASAP", "I Need Somebody" and "Love Will Find A Way" all reached the Australian top 20.
+Several months following the release of their second album, Play It Like That, Bardot disbanded in May 2002.